sf-wdi-24/modules/week-02-ajax-and-js-objects/day-03/module-02/readme.md

 ## What is an Object?

-As of today, we have been writing our Javascript code mainly using only functions, Strings, ints, and Arrays.
+As of today, we have been writing our Javascript code mainly using only functions, Strings, integers, and Arrays.
 This has allowed us to parse through data objects given to us and reach out and pull data from the internet!
 These are all great accomplishments, but like everything else in the world of programming, there is always a more efficient way of implementing what we have done.

 Here's a truncated version of some data we might see from GitHub.
 Take some time to study the structure and the data types within the data object.